GopinathYadavAR/scala-labs/16-fileio/README.md

 #### VI Tip:
-If you copying code from another program into VI, you may notice that it is 'indenting' pasted code in correctly.
+If you are copying code from another program into VI, you may notice that it is 'indenting' pasted code in correctly.
 One way to deal with this is

 ```
 # within VI